litespeedtech/ols-docker-env/README.md

 ```

 ### Accessing the Database
-After installation, you can use Adminer (formerly phpMinAdmin) to access the database by visiting http://127.0.0.1:8080.
+After installation, you can use phpMinAdmin to access the database by visiting http://127.0.0.1:8080 or https://127.0.0.1:8443.
 The default username is `root`, and the password is the same as the one you supplied in the `.env` file.

 ## Support & Feedback
 If you still have a question after using OpenLiteSpeed Docker, you have a few options.